thatgirlmarie/software-design-lab/templates/goals.md

 ## Goal Two

-Utilize Python to work with data from my day job to make something I do manually, easier.
+Utilize Python to work with data from my day job to make something I do manually, easier
 -----

 Benchmark: